Blog

 • Poor or inappropriate matting

-• Students trying large progressions such as drops with poor – and dangerous – technique
+• Students trying large progressions such as drops with little – or dangerous – technique

-• Crappy habits that will take YEARS to undo (easy example is a swing back with the legs before a straddle inversion on silks)
+• Crappy habits that will take YEARS to undo (easy example is a big old swing back with the legs before a straddle inversion on silks)

 All of this is fixable with education!
 But.
 Many of us in the educational community have had really negative experiences with self-taught students.
 My guess is that, when you have to rely on your own understanding of everything for a long time, information and critique can sound like judgment.
 There’s often push-back as the student actively resists instruction, and this tends to go far beyond the good-natured tackling of accumulated poor habits.
 Self-taught is frequently translated in our community as “resistant to information” or arrogant – it doesn’t have to be that way.